tsaxena/Tripti_SNA/README.md

 - [ ] Identify an intelligent way to get a smaller set
 - [ ] Run analysis on a smaller set
+- [ ] Plot the cliques in the smaller set, put then on instance for Rohit to check